mattvenn/raspi-workshop/pir/README.md

 # Detecting a person's movement

 We're using a PIR (passive infra red sensor) from oomlout: http://www.oomlout.co.uk/motion-detector-pir-p-276.html When people move, the sensor's output pin goes high.
+The sensor is very sensitive, especially when movement is close by.

 # Connections